ropensci/roweb3/content/blog/2023-03-17-ropensci-news-digest-march-2023/index.md

 Knowing our community's stories helps us to learn about the people behind our software, brings us closer and offers us new opportunities.
 To share some of these community stories, we created the rOpenSci interview series [_"Meeting the stars of the R-Universe"_](/tags/r-universe-stars/).

 The latest interview with [Sébastien Rochette introduces ThinkR’s Approach to Contributing to a Growing and Friendly R Community](/blog/2023/02/28/r-universe-stars-2-en/).
-The post is available in Spanish and French too!
+The post is available in [Spanish](/blog/2023/02/28/r-universe-stars-2-es/) and [French](/blog/2023/02/28/r-universe-stars-2-fr/) too!
 Don't miss the trilingual post and the video.

 ### Discovering and learning everything there is to know about R packages using R-universe

 Jeroen Ooms explains [how to use R-universe to discover and assess new packages](/blog/2023/02/27/runiverse-discovering/).
-He wrote that we can distinguish three levels of navigation in r-universe when you go shopping for R packages:
+He wrote that we can distinguish three levels of navigation in the R-universe when you go shopping for R packages:

 1. Search the global ecosystem: find packages, by topic, keyword, ranking, etc.
-1. Browse by maintainer/organization: explore all work from a given group or researcher.
+1. Browse by maintainer/organization: explore all work from a given group or developer.
-1. The individual package: get detailed information on everything there is to know about a project and instructions to start using it.
+1. The individual package: get detailed information on everything there is to know about a project and instructions for how to start using it.

 That post was also discussed on the [R Weekly highlights podcast](https://rweekly.fireside.fm/114?t=576) hosted by Eric Nantz and Mike Thomas!